 But what about the rest of the world that still suffered from endemic malaria?
 For them, the reality is that DDT remained (and remains) an excellent repellent with little environmental impact when used to for home treatment rather than general mosquito abatement.
 Despite this potential, many Western aid organizations working in malaria prevention refused to fund DDT use, despite its very low cost.
 Can you imagine trying to solicit donations from charitable Americans to use a banned pesticide?
 In effect, the ban had stigmatized DDT.

-It's a bit revisionist to claim that DDT use might have impacted malaria, but the statistics from the CDC and WHO are telling regardless.
-Every year, there are nearly half a billion cases of malaria, causing more than one million deaths -- the vast majority of them being children.
+one million deaths -- the vast majority of them being children.
 It doesn't take a calculator to realize that even a very small percentage of half a billion remains an enormous number.
 In the US, we happily paid the cost to eliminate DDT -- an inconsequential sum for a wealthy nation -- but was there a global cost?

 To be continued...